Tracker Module file made by using samples!

 * If you're using .it, Munch.py

-is a tool that will optimize your module data even further; results may vary, but you can expect to save 0.5-1.5KB overall.
+is a tool that will optimize your module data even further; results may vary, but you can expect to save 0.5-1.5KB overall in the smallest formats, and potentially way more in the larger ones thanks to its sample compression.
 Run your module through here at the very end!

 * Similarly, if you're using .xm, BoobieSqueezer

-(yes, really) is a tool that will optimize your module data even further.
+(yes, really) is a tool that will optimize your module data even further while remaining completely playable and format-accurate.

 * What's the most efficient module type?